ppy/osu-wiki/news/2018/2018-03-13-project-loved-week-of-march-11th.md

 It's a funny, uplifting song, and the mapset is keeping in theme, with various light streaming patterns, some interesting jump SVs and fun LN patterning.

-Offering two keymodes, 4K and 9K with top difficulties made by ::Reyzra::{ user=2684831 } and [Shinzo-](https://osu.ppy.sh/users/4720038) respectively, the 9K chart focuses more on being an all round tester with a mix of streams, LNs and SVs, while the 9K focuses more on interesting and challenging stream patterning.
+Offering two keymodes, 4K and 9K with top difficulties made by ::Reyzra::{ user=2684831 } and ::Shinzo-::{ user=4720038 } respectively, the 9K chart focuses more on being an all round tester with a mix of streams, LNs and SVs, while the 9K focuses more on interesting and challenging stream patterning.
 Don't get lost!

 ---